-Just like with household cleaners (which I wrote about HERE), I want the solutions I use to clean my car to be both safe and effective.
+Don’t worry — I am not about to start messing with any of the magical chemicals that make my car run.
+I know my creative limits!
+But I do have control over what I clean my car with.
+And just like with household cleaners (which I wrote about here), I want the solutions I use to clean my car to be both safe and effective.

 Well, guess what?
-I played around with several car wax recipes/ingredients/proportions, and came up with something that I am quite happy with!
-Happy enough, that is, to share the recipe with you, and to even put the product up for sale in our Etsy shop!
+I played around with several car wax recipes/ingredients/proportions, and came up with something that I am happy with.

 THE RECIPE (fills 4 oz jar):